vedph/cadmus-shell-2/migration.md

 5. update all the Cadmus-related packages to their latest versions in `package.json`, and then run `npm i --force`.

-6. ensure that `placholder` attributes in material controls are replaced with `mat-label` inside `mat-form-field`, e.g. this code:
+6. ensure that `placeholder` attributes in material controls are replaced with `mat-label` inside `mat-form-field`, e.g. this code:

 ```html
 <mat-form-field *ngIf="witEntries?.length">